-Based on the information presented in Table 2.5, (page 2-29), each of the eight Reasonable Alternatives was evaluated to determine the Preferred Alternative.
-The Alternative Evaluation Criteria was used to compare the Reasonable Alternatives against one another.
-The Reasonable Alternatives were first evaluated against how well they addressed the needs for the project.
-In that regard, the Reasonable Alternatives, also referred to as the Build Alternatives, were generally very similar, they all provided interstate connectivity, the traffic benefits were relatively similar, they all provided similar economic benefits, the hurricane evacuation benefits would be virtually identical and they each provided for multimodal planning.
-Next, the Build Alternatives were evaluated based upon public input, agency concerns, and benefits and impacts that would result from each of them.
+Based on the information presented in Table 2.5 (refer to page 2-31), each of the eight reasonable Build Alternatives was evaluated to determine the Preferred Alternative.
+The Alternative Evaluation Categories were used to compare the reasonable Build Alternatives against one another.
+The reasonable Build Alternatives were first evaluated against how well they addressed the needs for the project.
+In that regard, the reasonable Build Alternatives were generally very similar, they all provided interstate connectivity, the traffic benefits were relatively similar, they all provided similar economic benefits, the hurricane evacuation benefits would be virtually identical and they each provided for multimodal planning.
+Next, the reasonable Build Alternatives were evaluated based upon public input, agency concerns, and benefits and impacts that would result from each of them.
 After careful consideration of all of these factors, a Preferred Alternative could be identified.
+Appendix C includes the environmental consequences for the eight reasonable Build Alternatives as was presented in Chapter 3 of the Draft EIS.